Human Trafficking in [Sierra Leone] [other countries]

 Information about Street Children – Sierra Leone [DOC]

-Constraints and challenges: Lack of basic needs (shelter, clothing, medical care and food), lack of access to education, vulnerability to HIV/AIDS/STIs, a negative societal attitude towards street children arising from a misconception that they are responsible for all the ills of the society and a failure to consider their plight; harassment by police and local hoodlums.
+CONSTRAINTS AND CHALLENGES -- Lack of basic needs (shelter, clothing, medical care and food), lack of access to education, vulnerability to HIV/AIDS/STIs, a negative societal attitude towards street children arising from a misconception that they are responsible for all the ills of the society and a failure to consider their plight; harassment by police and local hoodlums.

-Children Working In Sierra Leone Mines
+Children working in Sierra Leone mines

 HIREDAbou, a boy aged nine whom I spoke to at the mines, told me that he and his brother, who is 14, work for their father, who is disabled.
 Abou has never been to school and he told me that he is not at all interested in school.
 Other children, some of them former combatants, some orphans and street children, are hired by adults to do their dirty work for them.

-UN Special Envoy for Children and Armed Conflict applauds progress in protection of Sierra Leone's children
+UN Special Envoy for Children and Armed Conflict applauds progress

 Yet, Mr. Otunnu noted, tremendous challenges lay ahead - some a legacy of the decade-long conflict and others linked to persistent poverty.
 Uppermost is the education sector, where many classrooms require repair or rehabilitation, there are acute shortages of teaching materials, and teaching staff need training and adequate remuneration.
 Another is the condition and dire needs of the disabled, particularly the amputees and other war-wounded.
 A third area of concern is the extensive use of children as labour in diamond mining, preventing their schooling.